squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 The SNMP ACL element and access list require the --enable-snmp configure option.

 Some ACL elements can cause processing delays.
-For example, use of ''src_domain'' and ''srcdom_regex'' require a reverse DNS lookup on the client's IP address.
+For example, use of ''srcdomain'' and ''srcdom_regex'' require a reverse DNS lookup on the client's IP address.
 This lookup adds some delay to the request.

 Each ACL element is assigned a unique ''name''.
 A named ACL element consists of a ''list of values''.
 When checking for a match, the multiple values use OR logic.
 In other words, an ACL element is ''matched'' when any one of its values is a match.